Lemonszz/Biome-Makeover-Docs/content/notes/mob/moth.md

 They are attracted to blocks that give off light as well as the [Moth Blossom]() block.

 ## Drops
-When killed Rootlings will drop:
+When killed Moths will drop:
 - 0 - 2 [Moth Scales]()

 ## Stats